Anand-kumar96/social-media-mern-project/README.md

 The website is deployed with git into <a href ="https://render.com/">Render</a>.
 Below are the steps taken:

 ```
 - create an account on render.
-(Ex:Natours-app)
+(Ex:Social-Media)
 - create a web service and give a name
 - select github repository for your Web Service
 - build Command : npm install